Select Page

 The Appellplatz

-This was the roll call square where prisoners would assemble multiple times a day.
-It is an essential site for understanding the daily routines and hardships endured by inmates.
+This was the roll call square where the prisoners would congregate at least three times a day.
+It is suffices to say that the site is highly valuable for learning about the schedule of activities and struggles faced by inmates.

 The Tower A